RasaHQ/rasa/docs/core/old-core-migration-guide.rst

   for these two, as the flow of information has been changed: Instead of you calling Rasa Core to update the tracker and receive the next action to be executed, Rasa Core will call your action server once it predicted an action.
-  More information can be found in the updated docs for :ref:`customactions`.
+  More information can be found in the updated docs for :ref:`custom actions <custom-actions>`.

 Webhooks